Jussi-dev/crane_tdms_data/README.md

 ### Usage

-1. Run the application:
+1. **Run the application**:
    ```bash
    python tdms_viewer.py
    ```

+2. **Add TDMS Files**:
-2. **Select TDMS File**: Click "Browse..." to select a TDMS file
+   - Click "Add TDMS Files..." to select one or multiple TDMS files
+   - Files from the same system across different time periods are supported
+   - Use "Remove Selected" or "Clear All" to manage your file list

-3. **Filter Channels**: Use the filter box to find specific channels
+3. **Filter Channels**: Use the filter box to find specific channels across all files

 4. **Select Channels**: Use Add/Remove buttons to choose channels for export
+   - Channels with the same name from different files are automatically combined
+   - View shows unified channel list representing continuous timeline

 5. **Configure Export**: Set your preferred export options
+   - Include time/index columns (automatically merged across files)
+   - Create calculated timestamps from combined data
+   - Choose group name inclusion preferences

 6. **Export**: Click "Export Selected Channels to CSV"
+   - Single file exports use original filename with `_export` suffix
+   - Multiple files create `earliest_to_latest_export.csv` format
+   - All data is concatenated chronologically in output

 ## 📖 Export Options Guide